Stunt Driving Tickets

 Appearing in Court for Stunt Driving

-If the driver pleads guilty to the charge then the justice may give the driver the penalties set for those convicted of stunt driving.
+If the driver pleads guilty to stunt driving, the justice gives the driver the penalties set for those convicted of stunt driving.

-Should the driver wish to plead not guilty or to seek legal advice then the justice would adjourn the case to another court date, commonly called a “To Be Spoken To Date” or TBST.
+Should the driver plead not guilty or to wish to seek legal advice, then the judge would adjourn the case to another court date, commonly called a “To Be Spoken To Date” or TBST.

-On the first court appearance the prosecutor will usually give the defendant or their representative the disclosure which is the officers notes about how they came about to charge the driver.
+On the first court appearance the prosecutor will usually give the defendant or their representative the disclosure.